-As you get started using your Spectra pump it’s really important to try and be sure that you’re using the right breastshield size.
-Unfortunately, there’s no real way to know for sure what your size will be before you start pumping.
-Your Spectra pumps comes with size 24mm breastshields in the box, but you may find that you are better off with a different size.
-Getting your fit right is largely a matter of trial and error, but hopefully this guide will get you further along the way.
+As you get started using your Spectra pump some mums find it helpful to explore breastshield size.
+Unfortunately, there’s no way to know what your size will be before you start pumping.
+Your Spectra pumps comes with size 24mm breastshields in the box which will work for most mums at least initially – so don’t panic!
+When you have had some practice and get used to pumping, you may find that you are better off with a different size.
+Getting your best shield fit is ultimately a matter of trial and error to determine what size gives you best comfort and output, regardless of measuring, but hopefully this guide will help you determine that a lot faster.

-There are a few different techniques to get an idea of what your shield size will be.
-You will get a more accurate measurement if you measure after pumping, as your nipples will swell during pumping and if you measure nipples when they are ‘at rest’ then the measurement will be too small.
+There are a few different techniques to get an idea of what your shield size will be, but most mums do tend to measure themselves incorrectly or too large – so shoot us a message so we can help!
+You will need to measure after pumping, as your nipples will swell during pumping.

 Your bra / cup size doesn’t matter here

 We know you’ve focussed all your life on your cup size, but in this instance it really doesn’t matter.
-Whatever cup size you are has little impact on your breastshield size.
-You can be a small breasted woman with large nipples needing a larger breastshield size or a large breasted woman with small nipples needing a smaller breastshield size.
-Try not to worry about what your cup size is.
-We also don’t want to worry about your areola – areola should not enter the breastshield, so you need have a breastshield that is the right size for your nipple that is not so large that it allows areola to be drawn in.
-Only the nipple size matter when it comes to sizing your breastshield.
+Whatever cup size you are has no impact on your breastshield size needs.
+We also don’t want to worry about your areola – areola should not enter the breastshield, so you need have a breastshield that is the best size for your nipple only that is not so large that it allows areola to be drawn in.
+Only the nipple size matters when it comes to sizing your breastshield.

 If you’ve already started using your breast pump and you’re feeling like you might not be using the right size, here are some pointers: